krauthaufen/Matrjoshka/Readme.md

 in the home folder of the Virtual box.
 This should just start Matrjoshka.exe \<ip\> \<port\> with the corresponding ip and port of the directory.

+For the test we try to keep the instance with the IP "54.154.222.15" up.
+As the Port is restricted by the security group we recommend using the port "9999".

 When the startup is finished you can open a browser (in the VM) and connect to localhost:1337.

 There is the Webinterface where you can click "Build new Chain" to get a new Chain, or "Get Quote" to get a quote.
 Note: for the latter one you need to have a Chain established.